Recent Advances in End-to-End Automatic Speech Recognition: Multilingual modeling

 \section{Multilingual modeling}

 Building a multilingual ASR system with traditional hybrid models is difficult because every language usually has its own language-specific phonemes and word inventories.
 Most hybrid multilingual works focus on building an acoustic model with shared hidden layers \cite{huang2013cross, heigold2013multilingual, ghoshal2013multilingual}, while every language has its own lexicon model and language model.
-In contrast, it is very easy to build a multilingual E2E ASR system by simply taking a union of the token (e.g., character or subword) sets of all languages as the output token set and then training an E2E model on all the data \cite{watanabe2017language, kim2018towards, toshniwal2018multilingual, cho2018multilingual}.
+In contrast, it is very easy to build a multilingual E2E ASR system by simply taking a union of the token (e.g., character, subword, or even byte) sets of all languages as the output token set and then training an E2E model with all the data \cite{watanabe2017language, kim2018towards, toshniwal2018multilingual, cho2018multilingual, li2019bytes}.
 Such an E2E model is a universal ASR model which is capable of recognizing the speech from any language as long as that language has been used during training.
 However, pooling all languages together to train a multilingual model is a double-edged sword.
 Although it is simple and maximizes the sharing across languages, it also brings confusion between languages during recognition.

-If the multilingual model can condition the encoder on the language identity (LID), significant improvement can be obtained over the universal multilingual model without LID because the one-hot LID guides the ASR model to generate the transcription of the target language by reducing the confusion from other languages \cite{toshniwal2018multilingual, li2018multi, kannan2019large, zhu2020multilingual, pratap2020massively, sun2021improving}.
+If the multilingual model can condition on the language identity (LID), significant improvement can be obtained over the universal multilingual model without LID because the one-hot LID guides the ASR model to generate the transcription of the target language by reducing the confusion from other languages \cite{toshniwal2018multilingual, li2018multi, kannan2019large, zhu2020multilingual, pratap2020massively, sun2021improving}.
 However, such a multilingual E2E model with LID relies on the prior knowledge of which language the user will speak for every utterance, working more like a monolingual model.
+To remove the dependency on knowing one-hot LID in advance, one way is to estimate the LID and use it as the additional input to E2E multilingual models.
+However, the gain is very limited, especially for streaming E2E models, because the estimation is not very reliable \cite{waters2019leveraging, punjabi2020streaming}.